 Footprinter’s ‘Green Design tool’ is the engine behind RB’s App and it can be customized for each company, taking as little as two months to be up-and-running.
 It has been rolled out for several companies across different sectors.
 The combination of Footprinter’s software and Anthesis’s expertise in its configuration and in sustainability challenges across sectors means we can deliver great, easy-to-use tools and easily guide you through all the steps from specification to roll-out.

+Based on the chapter section written by Alan Spray and Jennifer Duran.
 Refer to Greener Products: The Making and Marketing of Sustainable Brands by Al Iannuzzi for the full scope of discussion on product sustainability best practices and advancements.